My clients have young children. Are those museums child-friendly?

 Is there a way to avoid the crowd?

 Being in a museum before the crowds arrive is a truly unique experience.
-Some museums like the Metropolitan Museum of Art offer pre-opening tours.
+Some museums near Times Square and throughout the city, like the Metropolitan Museum of Art, offer pre-opening tours.
 For museums that do not offer that option, going in the morning, right when the museum opens, is always the best option to avoid the afternoon crowds.

 Will I have to wait in line to get tickets?

-For most museums, we can secure tickets before you arrive in New York City.
+For most museums near Times Square and beyond, we can secure tickets before you arrive in New York City.
 This allows you to bypass the general admission line when you decide to explore a museum.

 What are the main art museums in New York City?

-The most popular ones are the Metropolitan Museum of Art, the Met Breuer, the Met Cloisters, the Guggenheim, the MoMA, the Whitney, the Brooklyn Museum and The Frick Collection.
+The most popular art museums near Times Square and throughout New York City are the Metropolitan Museum of Art, the Met Breuer, the Met Cloisters, the Guggenheim, the MoMA, the Whitney, the Brooklyn Museum and The Frick Collection.
 But there's also the Museum of Art and Design, MoMA PS1, the New Museum and many more.